arthurcendrier/arthurcendrier.github.io/pages/posts/why-webflow-is-awesome.md

 Editing content on your website is very easy and intuitive thanks to Webflow's Editor.
-It allows you to directly modify the content of a page on the fly (you can click on a text paragraph and change it directly).
-You don't need any previous experience or technical knowledge.
+It allows you to directly modify the content of a page, you don't need any previous experience or technical knowledge.